Volta River

-Volta was named by the Portuguese, meaning twist or turn.
 The country of Burkina Faso was formerly called Upper Volta, after the river.

 The reservoir

 Lake Volta is a reservoir impounded by the Akosombo Dam on the lower Volta River in southern Ghana.
 It is one of the largest reservoirs in the world.
 It extends from the Akosombo Dam in southeastern Ghana to the town of Yapei in the Central Gonja District, Northern Region of Ghana, some 400 km to the north.

 The dam's power plant generates electricity for the Volta River Authority, and the reservoir also provides water transport routes.
 It is a resource for irrigation and fish farming.

 The depth of the river is about 45 ft below Lake Volta.
 The Volta River is crossed by the Adome Bridge just below the Akosombo Dam.

 History

+The Akwamu people who once built a kingdom on both the east and west banks of the river spanning present day Ghana, Togo and Benin call it Firaw.
+They have a deity dedicated to the river named Mfodwo.

 The Volta River was named by Portuguese gold traders in Ghana.
-It was their farthest extent of exploration before returning (volta is Portuguese for "twist" or "turn").
-"River of return" (perhaps because it was where ships turned around and headed for home) or “river of the bend”, in reference to its curved course.
+It was their furthest extent of exploration before returning (volta is Portuguese for "twist" or "turn").
+It has been known as the "River of return" (perhaps because it was where ships turned around and headed for home) or "river of the bend", in reference to its curved course.